-- 2.3.1 Permitted masonry products include brick and stone, including the synthetic versions of these products. - 2.3.2 Other permitted exterior materials shall be fiber cement (or other simulated wood synthetic excluding vinyl siding), precast concrete and stucco. - 2.3.3 EFIS is permitted for the top floor of multi-story structures and accent areas only.
-EFIS shall not cover more than 20 percent of the exterior of the structure. - 2.3.4 Roofing materials permitted for commercial developments shall be seam metal or a flat roof.
-Residential developments shall use architectural shingles or a flat roof. - 2.3.5 Wood and aluminum may be permitted as storefront and trim accent materials. - I. Wood and aluminum accents shall be limited to first floor façades.
+- 2.3.1 Permitted masonry products include brick and stone, including the synthetic versions of these products. - 2.3.2 Other permitted exterior materials shall be fiber cement (or other simulated wood synthetic excluding vinyl siding), precast concrete and stucco. - 2.3.3 EIFS is permitted for the top floor of multi-story structures and accent areas only.
+EIFS shall not cover more than 20 percent of the exterior of the structure. - 2.3.4 Roofing materials permitted for commercial developments shall be seam metal or a low-slope roof.
+Residential developments shall use architectural shingles, seam metal, or a low-slope roof. - 2.3.5 Wood and aluminum may be permitted as storefront and trim accent materials.
+Window materials are exempt. - I. Wood and aluminum accents shall be limited to first floor façades. - 2.
+Aluminum parapet coping is acceptable.